RNDTC/Sxcript/README.md

 It supports text search and replace, and compiler error highlighting including error message display upon mouse hovering over a highlighted error.
 Line numbers and collapse/expansion of code sections are not supported.

+Usage: Download the .xojo_binary_project to your system and unzip the pics.zip file into the same directory.